myusri/sja1105-test/README.md

   now).
 * Unused ports should be disabled in software (SPI).

+The switch has these stages when processing frames coming in from its ports:
+* Ingress
+* Forwarding
+* Egress

+Combined throughput may not exceed 1Gbps.
+There are three ways to manage the
+flow:
+* Do nothing ("standard" configuration)
+* Ingress policing
+* Time gating (flow scheduling)

+Internal default VLAN tagging is used to help in rate limiting schemes of ingress policing and time  gating.

 ## Static Configuration

 After startup, the switch expects a stream of data to the Static Configuration